Mehdical-Man/Simple-Chrome-Extension-Utilities/README.md

 ---

 ## What's different from the original?
-The random text generator includes non-ASCII characters.
+The Randomizer includes non-ASCII characters.
 Yeah, that's it.

 ## How to Install
 Each utility is a separate, unpacked Chrome Extension.